wrmack/GetTokens-SwiftUI/README.md

 - the app itself displays a read-out of a Solid-OIDC flow using a selection of Solid OIDC Providers
 - the code may be useful to developers creating Solid apps using the Apple ecosytem and the Swift programming language

+There is further info on the Wiki pages.

 ## Design